Income

 financial adviser (IFA).

-of a guaranteed income, such as from a pension annuity.
+of a guaranteed income, such as from pension annuities.
 Open

 annuities do not benefit from mortality